eshgcp/demo-repo2/README.md

 #Demo 2

-Some text for creating a new project locally.
+Some text for creating a new project locally

-## local development for the
+1. Open index.html

-1. Open index.html in you browser.
+2. Have fun.